-With new Government schemes to support businesses through the coronavirus crisis, it's worth reviewing how these schemes might potentially impact your R&D Tax Credit claims.
-This article looks specifically at how notified state aid rules and the new coronavirus support loans may impact the SME R&D Tax Credit scheme.
+With the introduction of various Government schemes to support businesses during the coronavirus crisis, it's worth reviewing how these schemes might potentially impact your future Research and Development (R&D) Tax Credit claims.
+This article looks specifically at how notified state aid rules, government-backed support loans and the furlough scheme may impact the SME R&D Tax Credit scheme.

 What are R&D Tax Credits?

 R&D Tax Credits are a Government incentive to support innovation and development within the UK, delivered as a tax break by HMRC.
 They provide rebates or reductions of up to 33% against Corporation Tax for the costs attributed to such activity, even if the project failed.